nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 author: Nazmul Idris
 date: 2021-10-19 14:00:00+00:00
 excerpt: |
-  This handbook will take you thru using functional components in React and Redux (using TypeScript) and writing tests for them (using react-testing-library).
+  This handbook will take you thru using function components in React and Redux (using TypeScript) and writing tests for them (using react-testing-library).
 IDEA Ultimate / Webstorm project files are provided.
 This handbook is written as a reference.
 You can easily jump to the section that is relevant to you or read them in any order that you like.